-As mentioned previously the pandemic meant that we had to move from an in person service model to an online service model.
-This had its challenges particularly as the organisation only has 1.8 staff members and were already at full capacity with a range of other projects but it quickly became a priority and has had very powerful outcomes.
-As a result of the pandemic we developed the online therapeutic programme which has proven to be a best practice model providing supports to people with Dyspraxia/DCD but also in training an entire cohort of health professionals in the provision of telehealth services and in gaining an in depth knowledge of Dyspraxia/DCD.
-We also focused on further building our volunteer programme during the pandemic targeting a range of skills that we needed to progress including social media, marketing, fundraising and data management.
+As mentioned previously, the pandemic meant that we had to move from an in-person service model to an online service model.
+This had its challenges particularly as the organisation only has 1.8 staff members and was already at full capacity with a range of other projects but it quickly became a priority and has had very powerful outcomes.
+As a result of the pandemic we developed an online therapeutic programme which has proven to be a best practice model providing support to people with Dyspraxia/DCD but also in training an entire cohort of health professionals in the provision of telehealth services and gaining an in-depth knowledge of Dyspraxia/DCD.
+We are also focused on further building our volunteer programme during the pandemic targeting a range of skills that we need to progress including social media, marketing, fundraising and data management.

 6. The association relies a lot on fundraising.
 What fundraising have you found works best in the past?
 What’s been the best fundraising campaigns you have done to date?

 The Lord Mayors Ball in January 2020 was a significant earner for us.
-We were one of three charities selected by the Lord Mayor.
+We are one of three charities selected by the Lord Mayor.
 Our supporters and members bought tickets to attend the ball and raise money for us.
 We have also had donations from a private trust and commercial companies.
-Generally, these types of donation are made when there is a personal connection to Dyspraxia.
-These donations have been very significant in enabling us to provide services on a national level however they are not secure and we are constantly looking for new opportunities to develop our fundraising strategy so that we can deliver the much needed supports and services to individuals and families with dyspraxia around the country.
+Generally, these types of donations are made when there is a personal connection to Dyspraxia.
+These donations have been very significant in enabling us to provide services on a national level, however they are not secure and we are constantly looking for new opportunities to develop our fundraising strategy so that we can deliver the much needed support and services to individuals and families with dyspraxia around the country.

 7. What training or corporate services do you provide to companies?
 What successes have you had in this area?